BrianWill/japanese_vocab/README.md

 Once you mark all words in the list correct or incorrect, the words you marked incorrect will be reshuffled for another round of drilling.

 Words in the drill list can be filtered by type: kanji characters, words spelt in katakana, ichidan verbs, or godan verbs.

-The `log the answered words` button will increment the rep count of each answered word and mark them with the current date and time.